josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/CropVariantsBuilder.md

 `EXT:theme/Configuration/TCA/Overrides/sys_file_reference.php`

 The "default" cropVariants configuration is set as a project default.
-6 allowed aspect ratios are configured.
+6 allowed aspect ratios are configured in this example.

 ### Before (TYPO3 Core only)